wonderbird/wonderbird.github.io/_posts/2022-03-18-applied-forensics-development-cycles.md

 {% include gallery.html id="FrontendActivity20192020" folder="hospitalrun/analysis/development-cycles"
    images="2019-2020-frontend-commits_by_author.png,2019-2020-frontend-loc_by_author.png"
-   captions="Frontend: Commits by Author,Components: Cumulated Added Lines of Code per Author" %}
+   captions="Frontend: Commits by Author,Frontend: Cumulated Added Lines of Code per Author" %}

 For the `frontend` Jack Meyer and Matteo Vivona show constant development activity throughout the year.
 Jack adds significantly more lines of code than any other